OSU-CMR/VISTA/README.md

 <b> VISTA--A spatiotemporal sampling method for 2D dynamic MRI </b>
 <hr>

-This is a Matlab code to generate Variable Density Incoherent Spatiotemporal Acquisition (VISTA). <b> To begin, run main.m in Matlab </b>
+This is a Matlab code to generate Variable Density Incoherent Spatiotemporal Acquisition (VISTA). <b> To begin, download all the files in the same folder and run main.m in Matlab </b>
 <hr>

 Version 1.0 <br>